-Additionally, the bill includes an effective date, stating that the new provisions will take effect on August 1, 2025, and will apply to acts committed on or after that date.
-This legislative change reflects a shift in public safety policy regarding self-defense and the use of force, potentially impacting how individuals approach situations involving threats or harm.
+Additionally, the bill includes an effective date of August 1, 2025, indicating that the new provisions will apply to acts committed on or after that date.
+This legislative change reflects a shift in public safety policy, emphasizing the right to self-defense without the necessity of retreating in potentially dangerous situations.

 Statutes affected: Introduction: 609.06